ferru97/PyPaperBot/README.md

 ```

 ## Contributions
-Feel free to contribute to this project bt proposing any change, fix and enhancement on the **dev** branch
+Feel free to contribute to this project by proposing any change, fix, and enhancement on the **dev** branch

 ### To do
 - Tests